Well-posedness for rough solutions of the 3D compressible Euler equations: Acknowledgments

 \section{Acknowledgments}

+The work of L. Andersson is partially supported by the National Natural Science Foundation of China, under Grant Number W2431012.
 H.L.
 Zhang would like to thank the Max-Planck Institute for Gravitational Physics (Albert Einstein Institute) for hospitality during her visits in 2018-2019, where a substantial part of the work was done.
 Part of this work also was done while the authors were in residence at Institute Mittag-Leffler in Djursholm, Sweden during the fall of 2019, supported by the Swedish Research Council under grant no. 2016-06596.
 H.L.
-Zhang is also supported by the National Natural Science Foundation of China (Grant No. 12101079), and the Fundamental Research Funds for the Central Universities, the Natural Science Foundation of Hunan Province (Grant No. 2021JJ40561).
+Zhang is also supported by the Natural Science Foundation of Hunan Province (Grant No. 2021JJ40561) and the Fundamental Research Funds for the Central Universities.